 We opted to turn on the chairlift on Kendall Mountain, so guests were able to ride up and down for the lovely views and photographs!

 Our guest book was a painting by my mom, of an aspen tree and two lovebirds.

-I’d also suggest to have at least a day or two to decompress after the wedding before traveling for a honeymoon.
-Not only were we exhausted after the wedding, we had so many last minute details and packing to do for the wedding, I can’t imagine having to be packed for the honeymoon too!
+I’d also suggest having at least a day or two to decompress after the wedding before traveling for a honeymoon.
+Not only were we exhausted after the wedding, but we also had so many last-minute details and packing to do for the wedding, I can’t imagine having to be packed for the honeymoon too!
 Plus we were able to take day-after wedding photos, which we love.